Memory card capacity

 The question is often asked, “what size memory card should I buy?”
-The answer varies greatly and depends on the megapixel count of your digital camera and how many photos or videos you take at given time.
-Some photographers take only a couple hundred photos a year; others take that many or more in a month.
+The answer varies greatly and depends a lot on the megapixel count of your digital camera and how many photos or videos you take at a given time.

 The actual number of images or length of video you can capture on a memory card depends on other things, too, such as the image resolution and compression settings you select in your camera, or if you shoot RAW.

-- Four or more GB – if you shoot a lot of video or have a camera with 10 or more megapixels.
-If you use Secure Digital memory cards, be sure to read about Secured Digital High Capacity cards and Extended capacity memory cards and their special features requirements.
+If you use Secure Digital memory cards, be sure to read about Secured Digital High Capacity cards and Extended capacity memory cards and their special features and requirements.
 There are also high capacity Compact Flash cards.

 |Memory Card Capacity*|

 |Camera||File size*||4GB||8GB||16GB||32 GB|

 |10 MP||2.9 MB||1,200||2,500||5.000||10,100|

 |21 MP||6.4 MB||550||1,100||2,300||4,600|